rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

 --->
 ##	Initialization step<a	name="is"></a>

 1. Please navigate to the *desired location*.
 By the term *desired location*, we mean that the *present working directory* should be `525a1`.
-To do so, run the follosing command:
+To do so, run the following command:
 ```shell
 cd 525a1/
 ```

-2. Please execute the following command `git pull` in the *desired location* to fetch and download content from this GitHub repository and immediately update your *local repository* to match that content:
+2. Please execute the following command at the *desired location* to fetch and download content from [this GitHub repository](https://github.com/rajdeepbaru/525a1/tree/main) and immediately update your *local repository* to match that content:
 ```shell
 git pull
 ```